Umar Nurmagomedov

 Umar Magomednabiyevich Nurmagomedov (Умар Магомеднабиевич Нурмагомедов; born January 3, 1996) is a Russian professional mixed martial artist.
 He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 Nurmagomedov has previously competed in the Eagle Fighting Championship (EFC) and Professional Fighters League (PFL).
-He is the older brother of former Bellator and current PFL champion Usman Nurmagomedov As of October 28, 2025, he is #1 in the UFC bantamweight rankings.
+He is the first cousin of former UFC Lightweight Champion Khabib Nurmagomedov and the older brother of former Bellator and current PFL champion Usman Nurmagomedov.
+As of August 29, 2026, Nurmagomedov is #5 in the Meta UFC bantamweight rankings.

 Background

 As a child, living in his native village, with his brother Usman Nurmagomedov, he began to attend freestyle wrestling practice.
-Later, Umar began practicing Thai boxing, and his brother followed suit.
+Later, Nurmagomedov began practicing Thai boxing, and his brother followed suit.

-After moving to Makhachkala, Umar began training with his uncle, Abdulmanap Nurmagomedov at the Eagles MMA camp.
+After moving to Makhachkala, Nurmagomedov began training with his uncle, Abdulmanap Nurmagomedov at the Eagles MMA camp.
 He is of Avar ethnic origin.

-At the age of 19, Umar became a combat sambo world champion, winning the -62 kg division at the WCSF World Championships.
+At the age of 19, Nurmagomedov became a combat sambo world champion, winning the -62 kg division at the WCSF World Championships.
 The following year, he won the bantamweight division in amateur mixed martial arts at the WMMAA World Championship.

 Mixed martial arts career

 Early career

 He made his debut in Moscow as part of the Fight Nights Global 57 on December 16, 2016, against Rishat Kharisov.
-Umar won via second round guillotine choke.
-In his sophomore performance, Umar fought Ulukbek Amanbaev at Fight Star: Battle on Sura 6 on January 5, 2017, winning inside the first round by the way of rear-naked choke.
-Returning to Fight Nights Global for his next 4 bouts; Umar defeated Alym Isabaev at Fight Nights Global 62 by TKO stoppage in the second round, Valisher Rakhmonov by second round rear-naked choke at Fight Nights Global 71, Nauruz Dzamikhov by unanimous decision at Fight Nights Global 76 and finally Shyudi Yamauchi by unanimous decision at Fight Nights Global 83.
-Moving over to Samara MMA Federation (now known as Eagle FC), on May 11, 2018, Umar won the FMMAS Bantamweight Championship against Fatkhidin Sobirov at Samara at the Battle on Volga 4, winning the title and the bout by unanimous decision.
+Nurmagomedov won via second round guillotine choke.
+In his sophomore performance, Nurmagomedov fought Ulukbek Amanbaev at Fight Star: Battle on Sura 6 on January 5, 2017, winning inside the first round by the way of rear-naked choke.
+Returning to Fight Nights Global for his next 4 bouts; Nurmagomedov defeated Alym Isabaev at Fight Nights Global 62 by TKO stoppage in the second round, Valisher Rakhmonov by second round rear-naked choke at Fight Nights Global 71, Nauruz Dzamikhov by unanimous decision at Fight Nights Global 76 and finally Shyudi Yamauchi by unanimous decision at Fight Nights Global 83.
+Moving over to Samara MMA Federation (now known as Eagle FC), on May 11, 2018, Nurmagomedov won the FMMAS Bantamweight Championship against Fatkhidin Sobirov at Samara at the Battle on Volga 4, winning the title and the bout by unanimous decision.

 On August 30, 2018, Nurmagomedov fought at PFL 7 against future UFC fighter Saidyokub Kakhramonov, winning the bout by unanimous decision.

-Returning to Samara MMA Federation, Umar defended his title at Battle on the Volga 10 on April 14, 2019, where he defeated Brazilian Wagner Lima by unanimous decision.
-With his title once again on the line (with Samara MMA Federation changing its name to Gorilla Fighting Championship), Umar defeated Taras Gryckiv at GFC 14 on July 13, 2019, by rear-naked choke in the first round.
+Returning to Samara MMA Federation, Nurmagomedov defended his title at Battle on the Volga 10 on April 14, 2019, where he defeated Brazilian Wagner Lima by unanimous decision.
+With his title once again on the line (with Samara MMA Federation changing its name to Gorilla Fighting Championship), Nurmagomedov defeated Taras Gryckiv at GFC 14 on July 13, 2019, by rear-naked choke in the first round.

-Umar made his return to PFL, competing at PFL 6 on August 8, 2019, where Umar defeated Sidemar Honorio by unanimous decision.
+Nurmagomedov made his return to PFL, competing at PFL 6 on August 8, 2019, where Nurmagomedov defeated Sidemar Honorio by unanimous decision.

-On November 23, 2019, in the capital of Uzbekistan, Tashkent, Umar defended his title against Argentine fighter Brian Gonzalez, defeating his opponent via rear-naked choke at the end of the first round.
+On November 23, 2019, in the capital of Uzbekistan, Tashkent, Nurmagomedov defended his title against Argentine fighter Brian Gonzalez, defeating his opponent via rear-naked choke at the end of the first round.